Tied house: Canada

 In Canada, alcohol laws are the domain of the provinces.
 Tied houses were eventually banned in all provinces in the aftermath of the repeal of total alcohol prohibition.
 In the 1980s the concept of the Brew Pub or Microbrewery was introduced to Canada beginning in the Province of British Columbia.
 Through the 1980s and 1990s this concept expanded to other provinces but was not a return to fully tied houses in the traditional sense.

 Very few alcohol producers or distributors survived prohibition, creating a concentrated market ripe for abuses.
 For example, in British Columbia in 1952 there were “no licensed restaurants or private liquor stores and only about 600 bars and clubs” compared to “over 9000 licensed establishments, including 5,600 restaurants” in 2011.
 A proposal to loosen the restrictions was put forward by the government of BC in 2010, in response to these changes, but regulation to implement the law was still under debate in 2012.

 United States

-In the late 19th and early 20th centuries, saloons across America were often tied houses, with breweries having exclusive contracts with drinking establishments, including helping business start-ups.
+In the late 19th and early 20th centuries, saloons across the United States were often tied houses, with breweries having exclusive contracts with drinking establishments, including helping business start-ups.
 Competition was fierce among competing breweries' tied houses within cities.
 This system ended with the enactment of nationwide Prohibition in the United States in 1919.

 Although Prohibition was repealed in 1933, the Twenty-first Amendment to the United States Constitution grants the states broad power to regulate the alcoholic beverage industry.
 Tied-house restrictions have been construed as forbidding virtually any form of vertical integration in the alcoholic beverage industry.
 As the Supreme Court of California explained in a landmark 1971 decision: